aleksejunas/aleksejunas-dot-no/docs/project-map.md

   - `docs/database_schema.md` stores the SQL for Supabase `posts` plus RLS policies.
   - `docs/notes.md` currently includes Supabase credentials (should be rotated/moved out of the repo).
   - `docs/todos.ts` is a TypeScript file doubling as a TODO list for outstanding blog features.
+- **Styling**
+  - `.action-button` styles and light/dark theme tokens are defined in `src/app/globals.css`, which pairs with Tailwind utilities.

 ## Environment Expectations
 Set the following environment variables (preferably through `.env.local`) for Supabase integrations: